NorthStarUAS/ImageAnalysis/scripts/README.md

   significantly varying camera perspectives.
 SIFT gives the highest quality at the expense of performance (and commercial license restrictions.)
-Use ORB for real time work, gaining fast speed at the expense of quality (ORB does perform really well when processing video when the camera hasn't moved much from one frame to the next.)
+Use ORB for real time work, gaining fast speed at the expense of quality (ORB performs well when processing adjacent video frames because the camera hasn't moved much from one frame to the next.)
 Star may be worth trying for outdoor natural environments when processing one frame to the next.

-  Important note: sometimes less is more!
+  Scale: (nb) sometimes less is more!
 Processing the images at scaled resoltuions can often be beneficial.
-Feature detectors work (roughly) in pixel space so using a 6000x4000 image means most of your features will be itty bitty.
+Reducing the scale of an image is a form of signal smoothing (filtering.)
+All analog -> digital sensors have some noise, so processing your images at full 100% scale (--scale=1.0) may be counter productive.
+Additionally feature detectors work (roughly) in pixel space so using a 6000x4000 image means most of your features will be itty bitty.
 Using a 600x400 image means most of your features will be larger items and perhaps more import and real.
 Feature matching can get lost in the noise if you are matching outdoor natural environments at extreme full resolution.
+The best scale depends on your camera, altitude, and even scene content.
+Suggest 0.50 may be a good starting number.

   Ultimately there needs to be a balance ... too high of a resolution/scaling can introduce too many small indistinguishable